DataDrake/cborsci/README.md

 ### GNU LESSER GENERAL PUBLIC LICENSE v2.1

 cborsci - CBOR Stream C Interpreter
-Copyright (C) 2016 Bryan T. Meyers
+Copyright 2017 Bryan T. Meyers

 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public